Mama-piii/Gentoo/README.md

-Bonjour et bienvenue sur mon GitHub !
+Hello, and welcome to my GitHub!
-Avant d'utiliser ce script, voir noter qu'il a été reconnecté pour un personnel d'utilisation unique.
-Il n'est conçu pour personne d'autre, je ne serai donc pas responsable des problèmes qui pourraient survenir.
+Before using this script, please note that it was made for personal use only.
+It's not designed for anyone else, so I won’t be responsible for any issues that may happen.

-Ce script installe un système gentil de base avec :
+This script installs a base Gentoo system with:

-systémique
+systemd

-démarrage du système
+systemd-boot

 gentoo-kernel-bin

-racine (/) sur Btrfs
+root (/) on Btrfs

-un make.conf personnalisé pour ma propre configuration sur un Acer Aspire 3 15" avec un AMD Ryzen 5 5500U
+a make.conf customized for my own setup on an Acer Aspire 3 15" with an AMD Ryzen 5 5500U

-Vous pouvez toujours signaler des bugs — je peux répondre.
-Peut-être.
+You can still report bugs — I might reply.
+Maybe.

-PS : Modifiez le mot de passe racine à la ligne 127
+PS: Change the root password at line 159